Micromonas: Ecological significance

 Micromonas make up a significant amount of picoplanktonic biomass and productivity in both oceanic and coastal regions.
 The abundance of Micromonas has increased over the past decade.
 Evidence shows these spikes in numbers are induced through climate change, which has been felt more drastically in the Arctic.
-In past years it was thought that green algal species were solely photosynthetic only to discover that was not the case.
-Micromonas, as well as the Prasinophytes, have taken on mixotrophic lifestyles and have huge impacts on prokaryotic populations within the Arctic.
-Due to the large consumption of prokaryotes by Micromonas, studies are suggesting photosynthetic picoeukaryotes will soon dominate the primary productivity and bacterivory of Arctic systems.
-Laboratory studies have shown that species within a single genus have altered their mixotrophic strategies to their distinct environments.
-These environments can differ through light intensity, nutrient availability and size of prey which all have shown clade-specific alterations to maximize efficiencies.
+Many green algal species have been considered solely photosynthetic, and this appears to be the case for Micromonas.
+Some years ago a study indicated that Micromonas had a predatory mixotrophic lifestyle that might have large impacts on prokaryotic populations within the Arctic.
+Due to the large consumption of prokaryotes by Micromonas, this study and others building on it, suggested it might underlie why photosynthetic picoeukaryotes appear to be increasing in the arctic.
+However, the authors of that study lost the strain used, and two subsequent studies by other laboratories were unable to replicate the results, concluding that Micromonas, including M. polaris, is not a predatory mixotroph.

 Viral infection

 Viruses are important in the balance of marine ecosystem by regulating the composition of microbial communities, but their behaviors can be affected by several factors including temperature, mode of infection and host conditions.
-There is an increasing number of Micromonas-infecting virus being discovered and studied.
+There is an increasing number of Micromonas-infecting virus being discovered and studied, including studies of transcriptional responses to infection under differing nutrient conditions.